Posted 30 Jun 2020

 If you’ve had multiple suicide attempts then it may become slightly more complicated to get cover.
 Another point to consider is if your suicide attempts were several years ago during a particularly difficult period.

 Some people have an event in their lives which can cause extreme levels of stress or anxiety which can lead to attempted suicide.
 You may then have been treated successfully and hopefully recovered from this period which is usually acceptable for most insurers.

 Is mental health considered a pre-existing condition?

-Every life insurance application in the UK will ask about history of mental health.
+Every life insurance application in the UK will ask about a history of mental health.
 Almost all insurance providers will consider mental health to be a pre-existing medical condition when applying for life cover.